eksuas/eenets.pytorch/README.md

 ## The Code Contents

-ResNet based EENet model classes are implemented in the "nn.py" file.
+ResNet based EENet model classes are implemented in the "EENets.py" file.
-The "main.py" creates and initializes a model by calling nn methods.
+The "main.py" creates and initializes a model by calling EENet methods.
+Training and testing details are also written in this file.
-The "callback.py" and "figures.py" are helping codes for training custom callback functions and drawing figures and charts, respectively.
+The "utils.py" and "flops_counter.py" are helping codes for AverageMeter and counting the number of floating point operations, respectively. "flops_counter.py" are taken from [this repo](https://github.com/sovrasov/flops-counter.pytorch).

 ## Authors